rjsf-team/react-jsonschema-form/docs/api-reference/themes/chakra-ui/uiSchema.md

 # uiSchema Options for Chakra-UI

-When using RJSF with Chakra-UI, you can use the following `chakra` option to customize the appearance of the form:
+When using `@rjsf/chakra-ui` there are a couple of ways to customize the feel of the form.

+## Styling

+You can use `ChakraProvider`, where you can customize the components at a theme level.\
+And, `uiSchema` allows for the use of a `"chakra"` `"ui:option"` to customize the styling of the form widgets.

 ```json
 {